nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+### Storage Components

+API: `Storage.java`

+The `Storage` component,
+* can save flashcards in `flashcard.txt` in specific text format
+* can save events in `event.txt` in specific text format
+* saves automatically when changes occur.
+* component loads automatically when the program starts.
+* component can check if the saved txt file has been damaged.

 ## Product scope
 ### Target user profile